Evexi/Evexi/docs/square/index.md

 #

-Note: You need to grant the relivant Square permissions per hook you plan to use
+Note: You need to grant the relevant Square permissions per hook you plan to use
 Note: We use our own structs rather than the structs on the Square documentation

 ## Supported Webhooks